365Scores/push-to-ECR/README.md

 '$$$app-version'
 ) | **Optional** | **Default: false**

+`unique-id` - can only be set on 1 target per environment. if an image is pushed to a deployment-env with a `unique-id` and that tag already exists remotely, retag the existing remote image instead of pushing the new one. | **Optional** | **Default: false**

 ### `ecr-tag` reserved tags ('$$$' prefix):

 `app-version` - takes the value from the optional `app-version` input.
 Can be used with `semantic-versioning` property.